Grow with care in Australia —

 Digital Technology

-Students must have sufficient digital literacy skills to access online content, respond to written questions, and communicate with trainers via email and the learning management system.
-Additionally, students should have access to the internet and a laptop or computer with webcam/ microphone, with Microsoft Teams (or the video-conferencing platform used by FOCUS) to successfully participate in this program.
+Students must possess adequate digital literacy skills to access online content, respond to written questions, and communicate with trainers via email and the learning management system.
+Additionally, students should have access to the internet and a laptop or computer equipped with Microsoft Teams to successfully participate in this program

 Industry Requirements